 Skip to main content

 Coral can emit traces, logs, and metrics over OTLP/HTTP to any compatible backend (Grafana, Honeycomb, OpenObserve, Jaeger, Datadog Agent, etc.).
-Telemetry is off by default and activates only when you set an [otel] section with an endpoint in your config.toml.
+External export is off by default and activates when you set an [otel] section with an endpoint in your config.toml.
+Local trace inspection is enabled by default and does not require an OTLP endpoint.

 Enable telemetry